 Here’s how the membership site works for us.
 Savvy Tech is a $47 monthly membership model with 40 tech trainings and counting.
 We add at least one new tech training every month.

 Students are billed every month to have access to all of the courses.
 They can also cancel anytime.
-We’ve found because we are delivering new and valuable content every month, most of our students are staying for six months or more.
+Because we are delivering new and valuable content every month, most of our students are staying for six months or more.
 That’s an average of $282 profit for each student.

-Because there are an unlimited amount of new tech tools we could teach on, it’s easy to decide what courses we should create.
+There are an unlimited amount of new tech tools we could teach on, so it’s easy to decide what courses we should create.
 Here’s a sample of some of the courses included in our membership site so far: